The Ghost Of Teenagers Past Or Present? The Voice Of The Customer Holds The Answer

 Retrieving the Indigo data was straightforward in this case, thanks to Teneo Analytics API, a retrieval and processing API for conversational log data.
 However, Teneo Analytics API does far more than retrieve the raw logs.
 It provides the number of sessions that users have had with Indigo, tabulated by age groups, alongside keywords from the user inputs.
 These two-word keywords, or bigrams, have been identified in the user inputs by Teneo Analytics API.
 Teneo Analytics API easily interfaces with other software systems, and for this analysis data from September and October 2016 were piped into the statistics software R, one of the most popular data science platforms.

 By applying an unsupervised clustering algorithm known as correspondence analysis to the most frequent bigrams, we can see the phrases that are most typical for the different age groups.
 The figure below visualizes the interaction of phrases and age groups in a revealing manner.
 The figure is a coordinate system, where age groups (blue dots) are clustered with their most typical bigram phrases (red triangles).
-The clustering algorithm has arranged the figure so that the strongest explanatory effects are found on horizontal left-right axis.
+The clustering algorithm has arranged the figure so that the strongest explanatory effects are found on the horizontal left-right axis.

-On the left hand side of the figure, we can see the age groups from 30-39 up to 80-89, and their most characteristic phrases are all related to Indigo’s productivity features: weather, news, and different ways of setting an alarm (“wake up”, “set alarm”, “alarm” followed by a number).
+On the left hand side of the figure, we can see the age groups from 30-39 up to 80-89.
+Their most characteristic phrases are all related to Indigo’s productivity features: weather, news, and different ways of setting an alarm (“wake up”, “set alarm”, “alarm” followed by a number).
 Phrases such as “how many” and “tell joke” in the center of the figure are common with any age group, so they do not tell us much, except perhaps that users of all ages enjoy Indigo’s jokes.
 But on the right hand side of the figure, phrases such as “play music” and “change your name” (directed at Indigo) express the polar opposite of the productivity features.
-On the left hand side, we tellingly find the youngest users, age bands 0-17 and 18-29, and more surprisingly, the 90-plus age band.
+On the right hand side, we tellingly find the youngest users, age bands 0-17 and 18-29, and more surprisingly, the 90-plus age band.

 What this tells us is that user age bands are for the most part reliable.
 If the date of birth supplied by the users had all been fake, we would not expect such a clear, visible divide between younger users on the one side and the older ones on the other side.
 The bigram keyphrases show us that this is not accidental: the separation into older and younger users correlates with the distinction between productivity and entertainment.